-While the diverse backgrounds and experiences we seek are broad, here is a snapshot of the diversity of our corporate team members as of January 2023: 69% of our team members are women; 63% of our supervisor through senior manager roles are held by women; 56% of our board of directors are women; 45% of our team members are people of color; our team is 58% Millennials, 31% Generation X, 6% Baby Boomers, and 5% Generation Z; and team members self-identified as veterans, disabled, and LGBTQ+, each representing approximately 2% to 3% of our team.
-We have increased the percentage representation of our team members and leaders from historically underrepresented groups by 11% and 12%, respectively, since 2019.
+While the diverse backgrounds and experiences we seek are broad, here is a snapshot of the diversity of our corporate team members as of December 31, 2023: 69% of our team members are women; 63% of our supervisor through senior manager roles are held by women; 56% of our board of directors are women; 43% of our team members are from historically underrepresented groups; our team is 57% Millennials, 32% Generation X, 6% Baby Boomers, and 5% Generation Z; and team members self-identified as veterans, disabled, and LGBTQ+, each representing approximately 3% of our team.

-Each of the last six years, AMN has been named to the Bloomberg Gender-Equality Index.
-AMN has received a top ranking - 95 out of 100 - in the Human Rights Campaign Foundation's Corporate Equality Index in each of the last four years.
-AMN also received the 2022 National Association of Corporate Directors Diversity, Equity and Inclusion Award for public companies in the mid-cap category, which recognizes top companies and their boards in leveraging the power of diversity, equality, equity and inclusion to enhance their organization and create long-term, measurable benefit for all stakeholders.
-We believe that human capital management infrastructure, including our DEI commitment, is fundamental to our continued recognition as one of America's Most Responsible Companies by Newsweek in each of the last four years.
+In each of the last seven years, AMN has been named to the Bloomberg Gender-Equality Index.
+AMN has received a top ranking -95 out of 100 - in the Human Rights Campaign Foundation's Corporate Equality Index in each of the last four years.
+We believe that human capital management infrastructure, including our DEI commitment, is fundamental to our continued recognition as one of America's Most Responsible Companies by Newsweek in each of the last five years.
+AMN was also recognized by Newsweek as one of America's Greatest Workplaces for Diversity for 2024.